 What is it with 30?

-Many of us, millennials and gen Z’s, are in such a hurry to be successful.
-We want to attain so many things and reach higher heights before we hit the age of 30.
+Many of us, millennials and gen Z’s, are in a hurry to succeed.
+We want to attain so many things and reach higher heights before we hit 30.

 What is it with that number, anyway?
 Thirty.